-- Analytical Exposition extended written response

 - Investigative Report

-- Response to stimulus

-- Multi-modal presentation
+- Multi-modal presentation Folio

 - Exam

 STEM EXTENSION

 STEM is a course that challenges and inspires Year 9 to 10 students to develop their skills in the STEM disciplines of Science, Technology, Engineering and Mathematics through a practical, interdisciplinary approach.
 Entry into STEM is subject to high achievement in the core subjects of Science and Mathematics through Year 8, and to the approval of the Head of Faculty - Science and Technology.
 Students will undertake a series context-based projects that utilise the engineering design and refine cycle, and combine mathematical reasoning with the application of technology and scientific understanding.
 These projects involve a hands-on approach to finding practical solutions to real problems through an interdisciplinary approach, with each semester seeing a more complex project to build in the skills acquired previously.